 The International Vintage Volkswagen Meeting at Lavenham differs from most UK VW shows in two ways.
-Firstly, it features only stock, un-modified pre-1967 Vintage Volkswagens.
+Firstly, it features only stock, un-modified or period correct pre-August 1967 Vintage Volkswagens.
 Secondly the cars are displayed in a fantastic setting.
-Surrounded by many timbered buildings, including the famous Guild Hall, Lavenham's picturesque market square in the centre of the village is the setting for a display of the earliest vehicles.
+Surrounded by many timbered buildings, including the famous Guild Hall, Lavenham's picturesque market place in the centre of the village is the setting for a display of the earliest vehicles.

-Additional displays will be located at Lavenham Hall and in the lower meadow where the dedicated VW Trade Area and autojumble will also be located, just a short walk from the square and close to the church.
+Additional displays will be located at Lavenham Press, village hall and in the lower meadow where the dedicated VW Trade Area and autojumble will also be located, just a short walk from the square and close to the church.

 Entrance to the Meeting for spectators is free and visitors are invited to have a great day out - wandering around the vintage Volkswagens in the picturesque mediaeval village.
 The day for spectators to come and see these amazing machines is Saturday the 20th June 2020, it will be a chance to see many of the best early Volkswagens from both the UK and Europe.
 We would also encourage you to take some time visiting some of the many historic buildings around this amazing village.
 Visit the village website at www.discoverlavenham.co.uk to get a feel for this wonderful location.